sebastiangreger/kirby3-commentions/README.md

 ### $page->updateCommention()

-Updated a comment entry on the page.
+Updates a comment entry on the page.

 `$page->updateCommentions( $uid, $data )`